baileysostek/EGAD/README.md

-# Electron Grid of Alinged Documents
+# Electron Grid of Aligned Documents